andres-garcia-alves/electronic-attiny85-arduino-programmer/README.md

 - 1 x Capacitor 10uF/16V

 Notes:
-- PCB pin-headers 10-11-12-13 allows to program the ATtiny from an Arduino UNO instead of Arduino Nano.
+- PCB pin-headers 5V-GND-RST-10-11-12-13 allows to program the ATtiny85 from an Arduino UNO, instead of Arduino Nano.
+- Remove from PCB any pluged Arduino Nano if you are going to program the ATtiny85 from Arduino UNO pin-headers.
 - Please refer to above video, to learn about requiered Arduino IDE configuration and programming process.

 &nbsp;